Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

     If the decision is definitive, any subsequent `RequestPermission()` calls result in an immediate response with an appropriate result: `AllowForever` or `DenyForever`.
 However, the user can change the status of privacy-related privileges later by modifying the privacy settings on the device.
 For this reason, the application must always check the status of privacy-related privileges before using protected functionality.

-## Requesting Multiple Permissions
+## Request multiple permissions

 This section describes how to check and request multiple privileges in a single API call.

 > [!NOTE]
 > Multiple privileges in a single API call are supported from Tizen 5.5.

-To check whether an application has permission to use a privilege, and to request permission if required:
+To check whether an application has permission to use a privilege and to request permission if required, follow the steps below:

 1. To verify whether an application has permission to use privileges, use `CheckPermissions()`: